Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 \subsubsection{Analytical approximation for delay coupled non-identical Rijke tube oscillators}

 We will now analytically examine the effect of the mismatch parameter on the occurrence of AD in the system of delay coupled non-identical Rijke tube oscillators.
-Towards this, we follow a methodology similar to what we utilized in Sec.~\ref{sec:IIIA3} (detailed in Sec.~III of the Supplemental Material) for delay coupled identical oscillators.
-Accordingly, we linearize Eq.~(\ref{eq:19}) while considering only the first mode, and subsequently use the method of averaging with an additional assumption of infinitesimal value of $\alpha$.
+Towards this, we follow a methodology similar to what we utilized in Sec.~\ref{sec:IIIA3} (detailed in Sec.~III of the Supplementary Material) for delay coupled identical oscillators.
+Accordingly, we linearize Eqs.~\eqref{eq:gov1}-\eqref{eq:gov4} while considering only the first mode and subsequently use the method of averaging with an additional assumption of infinitesimal value of $\alpha$.
 Through this analysis, we find the condition for achieving AD in the system of delay coupled non-identical oscillators to be the following:

-where $\beta=2+2kx_f\cot(2kx_f)$ and other parameters are as given in Eq.~(\ref{eq:8}).
-In Eq.~(\ref{eq:20}), let us consider only variation in the mismatch parameter, $\alpha$.
-We see that increasing the value of $\alpha$ in the positive direction, i.e., lengthening oscillator A, widens the range of parameters over which AD can be achieved [since the right-hand-side of Eq.~(ref{eq:20}) increases].
+where $\beta=1+2kx_f\cot(2kx_f)$, $\epsilon = 3/2 - k x_c \cot(k x_c)$ and other parameters are as given in Eq.~\eqref{eq:8}.
+In Eq.~\eqref{eq:20}, we now focus only on the mismatch parameter, $\alpha$.
+We see that increasing the value of $\alpha$ in the positive direction, i.e., lengthening oscillator A, widens the range of parameters over which AD can be achieved [since the right-hand-side of Eq.~\eqref{eq:20} increases].
 On the other hand, a negative value of $\alpha$, i.e., decreasing the length of oscillator A, seems to decrease the range of parameters for attaining AD.
-In Sec.~\ref{sec:IIIA3}, we found that Eq.~(\ref{eq:12}) is indicative of the Hopf point of delay coupled identical oscillators.
-Similarly, here Eq.~(\ref{eq:20}) determines the Hopf point of the two delay coupled non-identical oscillators.
+In Sec.~\ref{sec:IIIA3}, we found that Eq.~\eqref{eq:12} is indicative of the Hopf point of delay coupled identical oscillators.
+Similarly, here Eq.~\eqref{eq:20} determines the Hopf point of the two delay coupled non-identical oscillators.
 Note that, despite the presence of parameter mismatch, the oscillators share the same Hopf point when they are delay coupled.